pranab170/coinzen/README.md

 ## Contributing

 We welcome contributions from the community!
-Please read our contributing guidelines and submit pull requests for any improvements.
+Please read our contributing guidelines and submit pull requests for any improvements..

 contract details :- 0x3019FB3a6233aE9488A2293a59d0BFb54a1BfbcD